-Suberged plants are usually grown in pots then placed at the bottom of a koi pond.
+Submerged plants are usually grown in pots then placed at the bottom of a koi pond.
 Referred to as oxygenating plants this class of aquatic plants do a great job of removing excess nutrients from the water such as nitrites as well as CO2 and add oxygen to the water.
 One word of caution though, these plants are often uprooted and eaten by grazing koi so care must be taken to protect them.
 One solution is the floating pond plant protector.

 This submerged plant is a fast growing oxygenator (much like the similar Hornwort) and requires a good deal of light.
 These plants can grow up to an inch per day and can be propagated using cuttings.

 Pros: Good attachment plant for koi eggs during breeding, good oxygenator.